osman-95/MEng_Project/Project_tasks/pract_yolo_3/ReadMe.md

 ```

-The **Content file** contains all the necessary folder, packages and codes required for the implementation of the model
+The **pract_yolo_3 file** contains all the necessary folder, packages and codes required for the implementation of the model
 - It contains the image folder required for training and evaluation
 - Weights required to initiate the training
 - The configuration file of the model which is used to tune various parameters in the model like